Go to the main content Skift sprog til dansk

 Stories about super children

-Join us on a journey of discovery among history's super children in colorful children's books.
-In our reading corner you will find books about children who practiced, persevered – and eventually found their very special talents.
+Join us on a journey of discovery among history's super children in colourful children's books.
+In our reading corner you will find books about children who practised, persevered – and eventually found their very special talents.
 They could neither fly nor lift cars, but they mastered something else: telling amazing stories, painting breathtaking pictures, composing magical words and creating things no one had previously imagined.

 The stories are about, for example, Tycho Brahe, Anna Ancher, and Karen Blixen, and how they ended up being known and remembered for their great discoveries and special talents.
 You will also encounter stories about children who may seem more ordinary, but who remind us that everyone has something valuable to contribute.